Second-order BSDEs with jumps: Formulation and uniqueness: Introduction

 Since $u^a$ is linked to a classical BSDE, the 2BSDE associated to $u$ should correspond (in some sense) to the supremum of the family of BSDEs indexed by $a$.
 Furthermore, changing the process $a$ can be achieved by changing the probability measure under which the BSDE is written.
 We also emphasize that the generator of the BSDEs depends explicitly on $a$, which is actually the density of the quadratic variation of the martingale driving the BSDE.

-For the sake of clarity, we will now briefly outline the main differences and difficulties due on the one hand to second-order framework and on the other hand to our jump setting.

-$(i)$ We remind the reader that our aim is to introduce an equation similar to (\ref{def_bsdej}).
+For the sake of clarity, we will now briefly outline the main differences and difficulties due on the one hand to second-order framework and on the other hand to our jump setting. \begin{longlist}[(iii)] \item[(i)] We remind the reader that our aim is to introduce an equation similar to~(\ref{defbsdej}).
 But as shown above in the continuous case, the generator $f$ will have to depend on the density of $[B,B]^c$, the pathwise continuous part of the quadratic variation $[B,B]$ of the canonical process $B$, but since we are in a jump setting, it will also have to depend on the compensator of the random jump measure $\mu_B$ associated to $B$.
 Exactly as in the continuous case, we can always give a pathwise definition of the density of $[B,B]^c$, which gives us directly an aggregator.
-However, it is generally impossible to find an aggregator for the compensator of the jump measure (see Section \ref{sec:aggregation} for more details).
+However, it is generally impossible to find an aggregator for the compensator of the jump measure; see Section~\ref{secaggregation} for more details.
 This forces us to consider in our jump setting 2BSDEs whose generator depends explicitly on the underlying probability measure.
 This is an important difference with the framework considered in \cite{stz}.
-However, in spite of this, the solution to the $2$BSDEJs is still defined independently of the probability measures considered.
+However, in spite of this, the solution to the $2$BSDEJs is still-defined independently of the probability measures considered.

-$(ii)$ A second major difference with (\ref{def_bsdej}) in the second order case, is, as we recalled earlier, that the BSDE has to hold $\P$-almost surely for every probability measure $\P$ lying in a wide family of probability measures.
-Under each $\P$, $[B,B]^c$ and $\mu_B$ have respectively a prescribed density and a prescribed jump measure compensator.
+\item[(ii)] A second major difference with (\ref{defbsdej}) in the second-order case, is, as we recalled earlier, that the BSDE has to hold $\P$-almost surely for every probability measure $\P$ lying in a wide family of probability measures.
+Under each $\P$, $[B,B]^c$ and $\mu_B$ have, respectively, a prescribed density and a prescribed jump measure compensator.
 This is why we can intuitively understand the 2BSDEJ (\ref{2bsdej}) as a BSDEJ with model uncertainty, where the uncertainty affects both the quadratic variation and the jump measure of the process driving the equation.